 Anthropologie’s environment rating is ‘Not Good Enough’.
 There is no evidence it minimises textile waste, avoids hazardous chemicals in its supply chain, or implements water reduction initiatives.
 This lack of care for the planet is disappointing from brands that clearly have the resources to do better!

-Overall we rated Anthropologie ‘Not Good Enough’ due to a lack of practices aimed at reducing its environmental impact, and there being no evidence of ensuring the payment of a living wage.
+Overall, we’ve rated Anthropologie ‘Not Good Enough’ due to a lack of practices aimed at reducing its environmental impact, and there being no evidence of ensuring the payment of a living wage.
+Note that Good On You ratings consider 100s of issues and it is not possible to list every relevant issue in a summary of the brand’s performance.
+For more information see our How We Rate page and our FAQs.

 To get a better rating, Anthropologie needs to use more eco-friendly materials and implement solutions to reduce its climate impact, minimise textile waste, and avoid hazardous chemicals.
 The brand also needs to improve its labour conditions, especially by making sure workers in its supply chain are paid a living wage.